wattdepot/wattdepot.github.io/README.md

 The home page for the wattdepot system (wattdepot.org).

-See the scripts repo for helpful tools for managing this site.
+This website is maintained using Jekyll, so the master branch should not be edited directly.
+See the [scripts repo](https://github.com/wattdepot/scripts) for instructions on how to manage this site.